-Graduates from the five-year Bachelor of Chiropractic programme (which includes the one-year pre-chiropractic programme) are market ready chiropractors skilled in vertebral subluxation analysis and chiropractic techniques.
-They enter employment immediately after graduation, and the degree is recognised by the New Zealand Chiropractic Board (NZCB) for registration in New Zealand, as well as by chiropractic boards from around the world.
+Graduates from the five-year Bachelor of Chiropractic programme are market ready chiropractors skilled in vertebral subluxation analysis and chiropractic techniques.
+They enter employment immediately after graduation, and the degree is recognised by the New Zealand Chiropractic Board (NZCB) for registration in New Zealand, as well as by chiropractic boards around the world.
 Graduates are either employed as associates or locums, establish their practices or further their studies in research.